byteplug/task-tracker/README.md

 # Task Tracker

-Live and working micro-service showcasing the Easy Endpoint standard.
-Equivalent of the Petstore service from OAS.
+Live and working micro-service showcasing the Endpoints standard from Byteplug (equivalent of the Petstore service from OAS).
 It aims to be as simple as possible, yet showing every features of the standard, and an example for other developers.